Written by

 The Our Summit Association

-Our Summit is an association based in Île-de-France, located in Sevran, with a mission to democratize access to outdoor sports (hiking, climbing, mountaineering) for residents of underprivileged neighborhoods.
-Born in 2023 from the initiative of its president Aché, the collective aims to break the psychological and geographical barriers that often separate dense urban areas from natural and mountainous spaces.
+Our Summit is a Francilian association based in Sevran, whose mission is to democratize access to outdoor sports (hiking, climbing, mountaineering) for residents of popular neighborhoods.
+Founded in 2023 on the initiative of its president Aché, the collective seeks to break down the psychological and geographical barriers that often separate dense urban areas from natural and mountainous spaces.

 The originality of the association lies in its multidisciplinary approach, blending sports and artistic expression.
 By integrating photography, drawing, or video into its outings, Our Summit transforms each hike into a space of creativity.
-This method not only fosters the personal development of participants but also offers a new imagination of nature, seen and documented by the youth of the neighborhoods.
+This method not only promotes the personal development of participants but also proposes a new imagination of nature, seen and documented by the youth from the neighborhoods.

 The Mountain Wilderness Association

-Mountain Wilderness is a reference association whose mission is to defend the specificity, beauty, and wild character of the mountains.
-Founded in 1987 on an international scale and in 1988 for its French section, this movement refuses to see the summits reduced to mere economic resources or amusement parks.
-Its philosophy, rooted in the “Theses of Biella,” advocates for an approach to the mountains based on freedom, responsibility, and respect for natural balances, so that future generations can also experience the silence, solitude, and authenticity of vast spaces.
+Mountain Wilderness is a leading organization whose mission is to defend the uniqueness, beauty, and wild character of the mountains.
+Founded in 1987 at an international level and in 1988 for its French section, this movement refuses to see the summits reduced to mere economic resources or amusement parks.
+Its philosophy, rooted in the 'Theses of Biella', advocates for an approach to the mountains based on freedom, responsibility, and respect for natural balances, so that future generations can also experience the silence, solitude, and authenticity of great spaces.

-The association's action revolves around three main axes that address current environmental challenges.
-The first component consists of protecting natural spaces, particularly by fighting against artificialization and the development of heavy infrastructure in pristine areas.
-Mountain Wilderness also encourages respectful sports practices through its campaign “Changing Approach,” which promotes soft mobility and public transport to reach the mountains.
-Finally, the association works towards amplifying the transition of territories by guiding local actors towards more sustainable and less ski-dependent economic models.
+The actions of the association revolve around three main axes that address current environmental challenges.
+The first aspect consists of protecting natural areas, notably by fighting against artificialization and the development of heavy infrastructures in pristine zones.
+Mountain Wilderness also encourages respectful sporting practices through its campaign 'Changing Approach', which values soft mobility and public transport to reach the mountains.
+Finally, the association works to amplify the transition of territories by guiding local actors towards more sustainable and less 'ski-centric' economic models.

 To achieve its goals, Mountain Wilderness deploys a wide variety of action modes.
-It conducts advocacy work with policymakers and sits on numerous official bodies to represent the voice of the environment.
-On the ground, it organizes dismantling projects of obsolete installations (such as abandoned ski lifts) to restore landscapes to their natural appearance.
-The association also utilizes public awareness and, when necessary, legal action to enforce mountain protection laws.
+It advocates with political decision-makers and sits in numerous official bodies to voice environmental concerns.
+On the ground, it organizes dismantling projects of obsolete installations (such as abandoned ski lifts) to restore landscapes to their natural state.
+The association also employs public awareness and, when necessary, legal action to enforce mountain protection laws.

-The organization of Mountain Wilderness France is based on a collaborative structure where employees and volunteers work together within thematic working groups.
-Thanks to a network of branches and local delegates, the association remains close to the realities of each mountain range.
-By promoting citizen participation and working in partnership with other nature protection organizations, it ensures that its fight for a “wild and livable mountain” resonates enough to sustainably change mindsets and public policies.
+The organization of Mountain Wilderness France relies on a collaborative structure where employees and volunteers work together within thematic working groups.
+Thanks to a network of local branches and delegates, the association remains closely connected to the realities of each mountain range.
+By promoting citizen participation and networking with other nature protection organizations, it ensures that its fight for a 'wild and livable mountain' resonates sufficiently to sustainably evolve mindsets and public policies.

 To follow the association: the website, the Instagram account.

-Founded on August 30, 2022, and based in Annecy, the Club Outdoor Alpin is an association that aims to make the benefits of outdoor sports, such as trail running and hiking, accessible to the greatest number of people.
-Its central ambition is to generate a positive social impact by promoting the development of youth, coexistence, and "living together" through sports practice in the mountains.
+Founded on August 30, 2022, and based in Annecy, the Alpine Outdoor Club is an association dedicated to making the benefits of outdoor sports, such as trail running and hiking, accessible to as many people as possible.
+Its central ambition is to generate a positive social impact by promoting the development of youth, coexistence, and 'living together' through sports practice in the mountains.

-The association's action is based on a three-pronged approach: social, sporting, and sustainable.
-The social aspect aims to include young people distanced from mountain practices, particularly those from priority neighborhoods or in precarious situations (such as groups of migrants), through awareness workshops and inspiring experiences on the ground.
-On the sporting side, the club has created a trail academy that offers high-quality coaching for 13-18 year-olds, combining exploration of the environment and preparation for major international competitions.
+The association's action is based on a threefold approach: social, sporting, and sustainable.
+The social aspect aims to include young people who are distanced from mountain activities, particularly those from priority neighborhoods or in situations of precariousness (such as migrant groups), through awareness workshops and inspiring experiences on the field.
+On the sporting side, the club has created a trail academy that offers high-quality coaching for 13- to 18-year-olds, combining exploration of the environment with preparation for international competitions.

-The organization revolves around two major programs complemented by occasional initiatives.
-The "Club Program" targets athletes of all levels and supporters through regular outings (social runs) and community events.
-The "Academy Program" is divided into several groups: a performance group for young competitors, an adventure group for discovery, and certification experience workshops.
-In 2024, the academy had 6 athletes who had already reached the podiums in prestigious races such as the Mont-Blanc Marathon or the YCC of the UTMB.
+The organization revolves around two major programs supplemented by occasional initiatives.
+The 'Club Program' targets athletes of all levels and supporters through regular outings (social runs) and community events.
+The 'Academy Program' is divided into several groups: a performance group for young competitors, an adventure group for discovery, and certified experience workshops.
+In 2024, the academy had 6 athletes who had already achieved podiums in prestigious races like the Mont-Blanc Marathon or the YCC of the UTMB.

 To follow the association: the Instagram account.